 In this paper we motivated the integration of dynamic information into IDEs such as Eclipse to ease maintaining object-oriented applications written in languages such as Java.
 We presented Senseo, an Eclipse plugin enabling developers to dynamically analyze their applications from within Eclipse.
 Senseo uses aspect-oriented programming techniques to gather runtime data from the system.
 Senseo presents gathered dynamic metrics such as execution flow information, runtime type information, numbers of method invocations, or amount of memory executed by augmenting the familiar static source views (package explorer, source editor, etc.).
 For instance, Senseo integrates dynamic metrics in hovers, in the ruler columns of the editor, or by annotating icons in the package explorer.
 We evaluated our work by solving concrete, practical use cases with Senseo and by thoroughly conducting performance benchmarks, as efficiency is most critical when it comes to dynamic analysis.
 Senseo as a tool is described in more detail in a separate tool demonstration paper.
-We plan to exploit the dynamic data gathered with Senseo by other means than augmenting the source perspective, for instance by visualizing the data in software maps [11].
-Other future works include studying how to employ Senseo in a team environment, for instance by making accessible data of different runs to all team members working on the same project.
-Moreover, Senseo should automatically choose the most useful dynamic metric for the task-at-hand, for instance dependent on the particular performance bottleneck to be fixed.
+We plan to exploit the dynamic data gathered with Senseo by other means than augmenting the source perspective, for instance by visualizing the data in software maps [12].